josemarluedke/initjs/README.md

 ### Partials

-Something we need execute a javascript for a `html` that will be rendered from a request by ajax/pjax and then execute the javascript.
+Sometimes we need execute a javascript for html that will be rendered from a request using ajax/pjax and then execute the javascript.
 Initjs give you support for that.

 You will need add on your 'partial' the `initjs_tag` and say that is a partial: